ryanturnerwebdev/netbox/docs/installation/1-postgresql.md

 This section entails the installation and configuration of a local PostgreSQL database.
 If you already have a PostgreSQL database service in place, skip to [the next section](2-redis.md).

-!!! warning "PostgreSQL 13 or later required"
+:::warning "PostgreSQL 13 or later required"
     NetBox requires PostgreSQL 13 or later.
 Please note that MySQL and other relational databases are **not** supported.

 ## Installation